Notes on the Geography of Germany: Dessau and the Bauhaus

 Nothing so elegant or at least uniform as the houses.

 As for Dessau itself, the center was rebuilt after the devastation of war.
-Most of the core was rebuilt along very traditional design, like this black of Kavalierstrasse, ending at the Peter and Paul Church.
+Most of the core was rebuilt along very traditional designs, like this block of Kavalierstrasse ending at the Peter and Paul Church.
 The massive apartment blocks wrap and hide an interior open space that is partly in grass, partly in trees, partly in parking areas, and partly in scattered buildings.

 Farther from that core, post-war housing takes the form of apartment blocks.